 Bottom line: As long as you continue working, even part-time, you could keep making annual traditional IRA contributions within the allowable limits, up to the amount that you earn in taxable employment income.

 If you are planning to leave an IRA to heirs or to inherit an IRA…

-The current so-called “stretch” provision for inherited IRAs would be eliminated under the legislation.
-That provision allows beneficiaries who inherit a traditional or Roth IRA to stretch the RMDs—and any taxes owed on money from the traditional IRAs—over a lifetime.
+The old so-called “stretch” provision for inherited IRAs is generally eliminated under the legislation.
+That provision allowed beneficiaries who inherit a traditional or Roth IRA to stretch the RMDs—and any taxes owed on money from the traditional IRAs—over a lifetime.
 (Roth distributions typically are never taxed because they are funded with post-tax contributions.)
-Under the new legislation, there would be no annual RMDs for any inherited IRA.
-Instead, all the assets in an inherited IRA would have to be distributed by the end of the 10th calendar year following the year of the original owner’s death, with some exceptions such as if the beneficiary is a surviving spouse.
+Under the new legislation, there are no annual RMDs for any inherited IRA.
+Instead, all the assets in an inherited IRA generally must be distributed by the end of the 10th calendar year following the year of the original owner’s death, with some exceptions such as if the beneficiary is a surviving spouse.